Reconstruction along a geodesic from sphere data in Finsler geometry and anisotropic elasticity: Surface normal coordinates

 \subsection{Acknowledgements}

 MVdH gratefully acknowledges the support from the Simons Foundation under the MATH + X program, and the National Science Foundation under grant DMS-1559587.
 JI was supported by the Academy of Finland (decisions 295853, 332890, and 336254).
 Much of the work was completed during JI's visits to Rice University, and he is grateful for hospitality and support from the Simons Foundation.
 ML was supported by Academy of Finland (decisions 320113, 303754, 318990, and 312119 ).
-The authors thank Teemu Saksala for numerous remarks and discussions and Negar Erfanian for help with drawing figures~\ref{fig:geodesic-and-normals} and~\ref{fig:sne}.
+The authors thank Teemu Saksala for numerous remarks and discussions, Negar Erfanian for help with drawing figures~\ref{fig:geodesic-and-normals} and~\ref{fig:sne}, and David Mis for help with drawing figure~\ref{fig:initial-conditions}.
+The authors are grateful for the feedback from the anonymous referees.